-We all know the old school traditional way of packing: folding clothes, meticulously placing them in your luggage and hoping for the best.
+We all know the classic way of packing clothes: folding then meticulously placing them in your luggage and hoping for the best.

 Let’s get real.